AlexBettenay/rusty-line-tool/README.md

-# Line Tool in Rust
+# Rusty Line Tool
+Created as a University project in 2022

 ## Overview